The Dual Mechanisms of Spatial Variable Binding in Vision-Language Models: Introduction

-Overall, our results elucidate the mechanisms underlying spatial association in VLMs, connect binding mechanisms identified in LMs to multimodal reasoning, and demonstrate the central role of vision encoders in supporting spatial reasoning in VLMs.
+Overall, our results elucidate the mechanisms underlying spatial association in VLMs, connect binding mechanisms identified in LMs to multimodal reasoning, and demonstrate the central role of vision encoders in supporting spatial variable binding in VLMs.
+All code and data supporting this study are available at \url{https://spatial.baulab.info}